Dopetwist/Foreign-recipes-project/README.md

 ## 🔑 Key Features

-Search feature with the following options;
+*  Search feature with the following options;

     ✔️  Search by name.
     ✔️  Search meals by first letter.
     ✔️  List all meals categories.
     ✔️  Filter by Area.
     ✔️  Lookup a Random meal.

+*  User-friendly Interface.

 ## 🛠️ Tech Stack used

 *  Node.js